xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 -	These 10k entries are for outgoing LDP labels.
 Hence the resource consumption scope is at slice-pair level.

 Same label allocation model applies to SR-MPLS transport scenarios as well.

+## Deployment Recommendations (with labelled transport on Q100/Q200)
+- Spread the ECMP links accross different slice-pairs
+- Keep the bundle members localized to the same slice pair as much as possible
+- LDP allocates lable for all prefixes by default so one way to limit lable consumption is by limiting the prefixes itself.
+So make use of IGP features like 'advertise pasisve-only'(ISIS) , prefix-suppression(OSPF)
+- in case of LDP, allocate labels only for required prefixes only by making use of 'label local advertise' and 'allocate-label' configuration options

+This helps with optimized usage of Encapsulation database for labelled transport.

 ## Conclusion
 With this we come to the end of this article where we dicussed in details on the harware resource usage on Q100/Q200 for the labelled transport with specific focus on Egress large encapsulation database.